phpinto/java/README.md

-# java
+# Java
-Collection of Java programs and projects.
+Collection programs and projects in the Java programming language.